Adopt-an-Animal for just $30 a year!

 Ferret – Hello!
 I’m PJ, Asbury Woods’ resident entertainer.
 I always find a way to put a smile on everyone’s face!
 I have two speeds, running around like crazy or asleep!
 If you support me the folks at Asbury Woods can buy me more treats, food, litter, and toys.

-Skinks – I'm Alex and I live with my friend, Sam.
-We haven’t lived at Asbury Woods for long, but we sure love it here.
-We spend most our time resting peacefully under our heat lamp.
+Skink– I'm Alex!
+I sure love living at Asbury Woods and climbing in my tree.
+I spend most of my time resting peacefully under my heat lamp.
 Life is pretty easy for a skink!
-Support for us would purchase delicious meal worms and crickets.
+Support for me would purchase delicious meal worms and crickets.

-Garter Snakes – Hi.
-Excuse us for being a little bit shy, but sometimes we're afraid that people don’t like us.
-There’s nothing to fear, though, because we don’t want to hurt or scare anyone!
-Snakes like us are great for keeping the bug populations in your yard down.
-Speaking of bugs, support for us would help to purchase worms, crickets, and our other favorite foods at the Nature Center as well as light bulbs to keep us warm!
+Garter Snake – Hi there.
+Excuse me for being a little bit shy, but I'm often afraid that people don't like me.
+There's nothing to fear, though, because, I don't want to hurt anyone!
+Snakes like me are good for keeping bug populations down in your yard.
+Speaking of bugs, support for me would help to purchase the worms, crickets, and other bugs I eat at the Nature Center.
+I also need special light bulbs to keep me warm and healthy.